dell/csm-docs/content/docs/deployment/csmoperator/drivers/_index.md

 kubectl create -f deploy/kubernetes/snapshot-controller
 ```
 *NOTE:*
-- It is recommended to use 6.0.x version of snapshotter/snapshot-controller.
+- It is recommended to use 6.2.1 version of snapshotter/snapshot-controller.

 ## Installing CSI Driver via Operator

-Refer [PowerScale Driver](../drivers/powerscale) to install the driver via Operator
+Refer [PowerScale Driver](../drivers/powerscale) to install the driver via Operator <br>
-Refer [PowerFlex Driver](../drivers/powerflex) to install the driver via Operator
+Refer [PowerFlex Driver](../drivers/powerflex) to install the driver via Operator <br>
-Refer [PowerStore Driver](../drivers/powerstore) to install the driver via Operator
+Refer [PowerStore Driver](../drivers/powerstore) to install the driver via Operator <br>

 >**Note**: If you are using an OLM based installation, example manifests are available in `OperatorHub` UI.
 You can edit these manifests and install the driver using the `OperatorHub` UI.